volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 export default App;
 ```

-`t` function receives translation key as an argument and searches that key in the translation file.
+`t` function receives the translation key as an argument and searches that key in the translation file.

 Refer to the [official documentation](https://react.i18next.com/) to find out more.

 ## Moment.js

-**Moment.js** is a JavaScript library which helps in parsing, validating, manipulating and displaying date and time in JavaScript.
+**Moment.js** is a JavaScript library that helps in parsing, validating, manipulating, and displaying date and time in JavaScript.

-It's extremely useful if your app has to display date and time in different formats, using different languages etc, as working with **Date** object in JavaScript is nowhere near as good as with **moment**.
+It's extremely useful if your app has to display date and time in different formats, using different languages, etc, as working with **Date** object in JavaScript is nowhere near as good as with **moment**.

 Install it by executing:

 `yarn add moment`

 Refer to the [official documentation](https://momentjs.com/docs/) to find out more.

+## Summary